Dinosaur Valley State Park

-Dinosaur Valley State Park is a state park near Glen Rose, Texas, United States.
+Dinosaur Valley State Park is a state park near Glen Rose, Texas, United States known for having 113 million-year-old well-preserved theropod and sauropod footprints across five main tracks throughout the 1.52k-acre park.
+The tracks were formed along the coast line of what was a vast inland sea, when these dinosaurs stuck their feet into fine-grained limy soft mud, their footprints were perfectly preserved.
+In 1909, the area was uncovered when a child discovered "large, three-toed tracks" along the river following a flood on the Paluxy River a year earlier.
+Around 1928, upon becoming aware of the site, paleontologist R.T.
+Bird of the American Museum of Natural History in New York, visited the area and discovered sauropod tracks, which was "the first proof that sauropods walked on land."
+Of note, some tracks were believed to be made by humans and sparked the idea by young-earth creationists that dinosaurs and humans once roamed earth together.
+The park is known for having two large sculptures by Louis Paul Jonas of a Tyrannosaurus and a Brontosaurus, created for the 1964 New York World's Fair and donated by the Sinclair Oil Corporation.

 History

 Dinosaur Valley State Park, located just northwest of Glen Rose in Somervell County, Texas, is a 1524.72 acre scenic park set astride the Paluxy River.
 The land for the park was acquired from private owners under the State Parks Bonds Program during 1968 and opened to the public in 1972.
 In addition to being a state park, it is also a National Natural Landmark.

 Eastward-dipping limestones, sandstones, and mudstones of the Glen Rose Formation were deposited during the early Cretaceous Period approximately 113 million years ago along the shorelines of an ancient sea, and form the geological setting for the park area.
 Over the last million years or so, these layered formations have been eroded, dissected and sculpted by the Paluxy River which, in many places, has cut down to resistant beds and planed off sizable exposures of rock in the river bottom.